deekshafulara/OAuth-implementation/README.md

 # OAuth-implementation

 This project demonstrates how to implement OAuth 2.0 authentication in a Node.js application.
-OAuth allows users to log in using third-party providers (like Google, GitHub, etc.) without creating a new account for your ap.
+OAuth allows users to log in using third-party providers (like Google, GitHub, etc.) without creating a new account for your app.

 ## 🚀 Features